Frequently Asked Questions: Students

 If a student employee has never worked on campus before, the following forms need to be completed before the student employee may begin working: Student Employment Authorization Form, I-9 with required copies of identification, and FERPA Agreement.
 These forms are available on the Student Employment For Students website.

 Your supervisor can assist you in the completion of these forms.
 If you have questions about the forms, you may call the Student Employment Coordinator for clarification.
 If a student employee has worked on campus before, only the Student Employment Authorization Form needs to be completed.
-International students may need to submit additional forms to the Career Planning & Development Center.
+International students may need to submit additional forms.

 What is the hiring process for an international student?